 Tortilla chips and cookies may not seem like an obvious pairing but trust us…they’re a match made in heaven.
-The comforting corn notes and touch of salt compliant the gooey chocolate cookie perfectly.
-These would be perfect as a gift for your tortilla chip fanatic friend this Christmas.

 This recipe makes about 16 cookies